March

 Ben & Jerry’s is an iconic conscious brand.
 Climate justice, LGBTQ quality and Black Lives Matter are only a few of the socially responsible causes the company has advocated for over the years.
 And it only makes people love their brand even more.

-As people become savvier, trust in is growing more vital each day.
+As people become savvier, trust in marketing is growing more vital each day.
 It’s not enough to just offer a great product or excellent customer service.
 Customers want to do business with companies they like, trust and align with.
 Those brands that sit on the sidelines regarding important issues are coming under greater scrutiny.
 Meanwhile, those with the guts to take bold but strategically sound stands are being rewarded.

 Follow B&J’s lead and include your views and values in your marketing.
 Share your beliefs, and ask your audience to take part alongside you in supporting the causes you believe in.
 By intentionally integrating social responsibility as part of your daily business routine, you can ensure you are doing your part in practicing social and environmental responsibility and be seen as a thought leader in your niche.